Inside: A Sly Fox themed baby shower.

 A fox baby shower, Sly Little Fox was thrown this weekend with great joy.
 I just adore Debbie, the mom-to-be.
 It was a blessing working with her friends and to plan this special evening for her.
 Baby boy is due in July and his favorite animal is now officially a fox:)

-Touches of grown up design also helped sophisticate the feel of this shower.
+Touches of grown-up design also helped sophisticate the feel of this shower.
 We used solid, dark wood furniture as our backdrop- bringing in a desk, a bookcase, side tables and even drilling a shelf up for the occasion.
 These heavy pieces made our playful little foxes really pop into life.

 Realizing how popular dessert tables have become I was excited to step out and try a new take on party food.
 The tasting turned out to be such a fun idea and would work for a variety of other party themes.
-Our guests were able to sample 3 different homemade soups, multiple breads, salads and other goodies.
+Our guests were able to sample 3 different homemade soups, multiple pieces of bread, salads and other goodies.
 A tasting like ours would also be a lovely and economical way to do food for a larger gathering or a wedding as well.

 The entire food table was laid out underneath a gigantic fabric wall fox.

 To make this fox decal, perfect for a fox themed baby shower I enlarged a black and white photo at my local copy center which cost less than $2.
 I traced the template onto the fabric, cut it out, and dredged the whole thing in fabric stiffener before hanging it on the wall to dry.
 It only took about 3 hours to dry and was firmly attached in time for the party.
 Finding ways to make BIG design impacts for little dough is a huge part of my party passion.
 This would also be such a sweet addition to a nursery or other child’s space as a temporary solution for a blank and lonely wall!